Happy emotions

 Cultivating gratitude is easier than you may think.
 Start by appreciating your everyday life, from the food on your plate to the air in your lungs.
 Think of the people around you and all the relationships you’re fortunate to have.
 Reflect on the moments in time that made your heart happy.

 Express your gratitude out loud to yourself or loved ones.
-Writing it down can be just as powerful, so try keeping a gratitude journal.
+Writing it down can be as powerful, so try keeping a gratitude journal.
 You can even practice the act of giving thanks every Thankful Thursday by doing something nice for someone else.

-4. Optimism (Look On The Bright Side)
+4. Optimism (Look on the Bright Side)

 Optimism is the emotion of looking on the bright side of life, even when days seem dark.
-It’s a powerful emotion that helps us stay hopeful, motivated and upbeat in difficult situations.
+It’s a powerful emotion that helps us stay hopeful, motivated, and upbeat in difficult situations.

 Optimism can also help us focus on progress rather than perfection.
 It’s a future-oriented emotion that keeps us pushing forward.

-Remind yourself that no matter how bad things may seem, there’s always a silver lining.
+No matter how bad things may seem, there’s always a silver lining.
 Make time for activities that give you a dose of optimism, like reading inspirational stories or talking to supportive friends.
 Consider reading and adopting the Optimist Creed as your personal motto for how to live your life.

 5. Peace (Embrace Stillness)